 “Whoever touches the life of a child, touches the most sensitive part of a whole which has roots in the most distant past and climbs toward the infinite future.”
 Dr. Maria Montessori

 The purpose of opening Monarch Montessori is to provide an enriched environment for children to learn, an environment for parents to build a Montessori community, as well as an opportunity for Montessori teachers to practice and refine their skills.
-I believe that the Montessori method has proven to be useful and insightful when guiding the development of children.
+Grace believes that the Montessori method has proven to be useful and insightful when guiding the development of children.
 The focus of social and emotional development in the Montessori pedagogy is the key foundation for learning in young children.
 With a calm mind and peaceful environment, the children are invited to acquire skills and learn lessons that will assist them in becoming social members in our society.
-One of the key elements in my practice is to help children embrace their environment during their time and their century.
+One of the key elements in the practice is to help children embrace their environment during their time and their century.
 The children are encouraged to be creative and solve problems on their own as well as with each other.

 Grace has had the opportunity to be involved in the Montessori field for twenty years.
 She has taken on different roles and titles during this time, and each has taught her more about this method of education.
 As a Montessori teacher, she is privileged to experience the milestones in children’s early development.
 These experiences have contributed to her success as an academic director, a Montessori trainer, and a leader in Montessori community in Canada and China.